maubanel/GMS2-Platformer/setup-player/README.md

 ##### `Step 1.`\|`SPCRK`|:small_blue_diamond:

 Download the free [Game Art 2D Dog Sprite](https://www.gameart2d.com/cat-and-dog-free-sprites.html) from gameart2d.com.
 This will give us what we need to finish our prototype.
 You can replace it with your own character after as long as it conforms to the same dimensions (64 wide by 96 tall).
+Press the **Free Download** button.

 ![download dog sprite](images/downloadDog.png)